rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 <!-- ======================================================================= -->
 ## core definitions

-In regards to a strict setup, the following references may be used:
+In regards to a strict setup, the following terms may be used:

-* All **strict subsets** of a set are said to be the set's **inner** sets.
+* The **strict subsets** of a set are said to be the set's **inner** sets.
-* All sets to which a set is an inner set are said to be the set's **outer** sets.
+* The sets to which a set is an inner set are said to be the set's **outer** sets.

-Not that, if the *simple subset* operator would have been used in the above two definitions, then any set would be an inner and an outer set to itself (i.e. loops).
-However, since the *proper subset* operator was used instead, no set is an inner and an outer set to itself (i.e. no loops).
+Note that, if the *simple subset* operator would have been used in the above two definitions, then any set would be an inner and an outer set to itself (i.e. loops).
+However, since the *proper subset* operator was used instead, no set is an inner and/or an outer set to itself (i.e. no loops).

-Note that two disjoint sets are not understood to be outside of each other, not even if both sets have the same parent set (i.e. siblings).
+Note that two disjoint sets are not understood to be outside of each other, not even if both sets have the same parent (i.e. siblings).
 That is because neither of them is an inner set of the other.
 Hence, "outside" and "not inside" are not equivalent!

-* Any outer set of set `s` is said to be an **ancestor** set to `s` and as such **super-ordinate** to, or **more significant** than `s`.
+* Any outer set of set `s` is said to be an **ancestor** set of `s` and as such **super-ordinate** to, or **more significant** than `s`.
-* Any inner set of set `s` is said to be a **descendant** set to `s` and as such **sub-ordinate** to, or **less significant** than `s`.
+* Any inner set of set `s` is said to be a **descendant** set of `s` and as such **sub-ordinate** to, or **less significant** than `s`.

-Note that no set is understood to be an ancestor and/or a descendant set to itself (i.e. no loops).
+Note that a set is no ancestor and no descendant to itself (i.e. no loops, no cycles).
 Likewise, disjoint sets are neither ancestors nor descendants to each other.

 Note that the empty set `{}` is a strict subset to any non-empty set.
-Because of that, any non-empty set is an ancestor set to the empty set.
-The empty set is therefore the only set that would have disjoint ancestors.
+Because of that, any non-empty set is an ancestor to it.
+The empty set is therefore the only set that has disjoint ancestors.
 Consequently, a strict setup must not contain the empty set.
-From this point forward, all sets are expected to be non-empty.
+From this point forward, all sets are therefore expected to be non-empty.

 * A set that has no ancestor
   (other than the universal set),